 The Albert M. Wolters Centre hosts three faculty fellows to serve as experts and guides in furthering and applying the Reformed Christian worldview in their disciplines.
-Our Fellows guide faculty and students in extending the Reformed tradition in their areas of expertise, through developing their own research, mentoring clusters of new and interested faculty in their areas, and facilitating the annual Wolters Lectures that bring experts in the Reformed tradition to Redeemer.
+Our Fellows guide faculty and students in extending the Reformed tradition in their areas of expertise, through developing their own research, mentoring clusters of new and interested faculty in their areas, and facilitating the annual Wolters Lecture Series that bring experts in the Reformed tradition to Redeemer.

 Fellow in the Arts and Humanities